IntelLabs/ParallelAccelerator.jl/README.md

 ## Basic Usage

-To start using ParallelAccelerator in you own program, first import the package by `using ParallelAccelerator`, and then put `@acc` macro before the function you want to accelerate.
+To start using ParallelAccelerator in your own program, first import the package with `using ParallelAccelerator`, and then put the `@acc` macro before the function you want to accelerate.
 A trivial example is given below:

 ``` .julia
 julia> using ParallelAccelerator